sebtac/STTS/README.md

 5.)
 List Conditions (the model parameters) (COND1, COND2)

 6.)
 Adjust target variable to your use case -- this is the traget objective.

+# EXAMPLE REVIEW

+- The expected values of the target varible are as seen in the top table

+- The expected models to undergo the complete testing (with Max_Count Runs!)

+- The expected BEST MOODEL: Model(128,15)

+### Results:

+- Most of the models expected to be fully tested have been tested; when max_count is increased to 30 all exepected conditions are fully tested
+- The best performing model is the Model(128,15) but this depends on the variablilty of the resutls between models !!!
+  - if you change the line target = (np.random.random())*(cond1_select * cond2_select) to target = (np.random.random())*(cond1_select + cond2_select) the TRUE-Best model will not be chosen every time but it will be a good one with cond1 of 64 or 128!